tsen1220/lua-online-tic-tac-toe-server/README.md

         You must return three values.

         (table) - The initial in-memory state of the match.
 May be any non-nil Lua term, or nil to end the match.
-This variable comes from setupState of match_create .
+This variable comes from setupState of match_create.
+        *:Otherwise, it is used to declare state variable for match handler API.

         (number) - Tick rate representing the desired number of match_loop() calls per second.
 Must be between 1 and 30, inclusive.
+        *:Otherwise, it is used to declare tick variable for match handler API.

         (string) - A string label that can be used to filter matches in listing operations.
 Must be between 0 and 2048 bytes long.
 This is used in match listing to filter matches.
     ]]